rongriffin/Octopus-F5-LTM-steps/README.md

 Set the server pool for a F5 LTM virtual server route traffic to a new set of servers.

-Updates a f5 data group (named "dg_$lt;virtual server name&gt;") with the name of the server pool used in record called "blue_green_pool".
+Updates a f5 data group (named "dg_&lt;virtual server name&gt;") with the name of the server pool used in record called "blue_green_pool".
 This is useful to access this data real-time in iRules.

 ##toggle_active_server_pool

 Make the non-active server pool active.

-Updates a f5 data group (named "dg_$lt;virtual server name&gt;") with the name of the server pool used in record called "blue_green_pool".
+Updates a f5 data group (named "dg_&lt;virtual server name&gt;") with the name of the server pool used in record called "blue_green_pool".
 This is useful to access this data real-time in iRules.

 ##sync_active_config